gbossi/BitcoinClusterAggregator/README.md

 </p>

 ## Entity Graph
+The result of the previous computation over all the nodes of the block-chain combined with the all the transaction creates a new graph, the entity graph, a useful instrument to track the bitcoin exchanges between entities like bitcoin exchanges, e-commerce stores, cryptocurrency lottery and many other.
+A possible representation of the computation is the following
 <p align="center">
   <img width="40%" src="https://github.com/gbossi/BitcoinClusterAggregator/blob/master/img/resulting_graph.png">
 </p>

+Inside the graph the (-1) node indicates all the exchanges that points a new (never-used) bitcoin address.

+Inside the misc folder it's also possible to find two sample algorithms, a pagerank and a triangle counter.
+The pagerank algorithm returns the ordered list of entity nodes, in order of importance.
+The triangle counter nodes return the list of entity nodes oredered by the number of triangle found.

 ## Test Results

+Still to be performed

 ### Instruction
 Build the project using maven